mggg/gerrytools/docs/source/user/mgrp.rst

       file using the format ``{"assignment": <assignment-vector>, "sample": <sample-number>}``.
       This is the standard format used across all of the methods in the ``mgrp`` module.
     - ``ben`` This writes the output assignment vectors using the BEN compression algorithm.
-      To learn more, please see the :ref:`ben module of this package <binary-ensamble>`.
+      To learn more, please see the :ref:`ben module of this package <ben>`.
     - ``json`` This will write the output of the chain to a json file.
 The assignment vectors are not recorded in this mode, but statistical information about the chain such as which districts were merged, the number of self loops, and the tallies of relevant statistics